 ECSS-Q-ST-70-12_1200441

-On microvia layers, the external and internal copper layers should be designed using basic copper thickness 17 µm.
+<<deleted>>

 ECSS-Q-ST-70-12_1200442

-On microvia layers, the external and internal copper layers may be designed using basic copper thickness of 9 or 12 µm, in case the following conditions are met:
+On microvia layers, the external and internal copper layers may be designed using basic copper thickness of ≤ 17 µm.

-the peel strength is measured on the test coupon to be ≥ 12 N/cm,

-a carrier on the foil is used during manufacturing, and

-it is recorded as a Review Item in the PCB definition dossier.

-1 The copper thickness defined in requirement 11.4.1d is in conformance with the requirement 7.1.2c.
-The copper thickness defined in requirement 11.4.1e is a deviation from the requirement 7.1.2c.
+1 This is a deviation from the requirement 7.1.2c.

 2 The benefit of reduced copper thickness is to improve etching accuracy of fine features.
 To ensure an insulation of 60 µm between layers it can be beneficial to use thin copper on the internal microvia layer to avoid planarization processes.

-3 The potential lower peel strength of thin copper foil is a risk factor for manufacture, which is mitigated by the coupon measurement.
+3 The potential lower peel strength of thin copper foil can lead to separation from the dielectric.
+This can be mitigated by peel strength measurement on coupon, the qualification of bare PCB technology using thermal cycling and assembly verification.

 4 Thin copper foil is more fragile, therefore a rigid carrier is used during manufacture.
 When the core surface is non-planar, it is possible the rigid carrier does not conform well to the non-planar prepreg causing lack of adhesion or deformation of the copper foil.
 The following features can cause non-planarity of the core surface: rigid-flex constructions, high via density, high track density, high copper thickness, use of no-flow prepreg.